Quality in practice

 In Wales, the ArtWorks Cymru Quality Principles set out nine best practice principles across three key areas: Intention, Activity and People.
 The online toolkit provides a range of different tools that support reflection on practice using the principles.

-They are also working with Arts Council Wales to re-develop their Quality Assessment Form to make it more suitable for participatory arts, using the ArtWorks Cymru Quality Principles as the key tool.
+They have also worked with Arts Council Wales to re-develop their Quality Assessment Form to make it more suitable for participatory arts, using the ArtWorks Cymru Quality Principles as the key tool, and have trained up all their regularly funded community arts clients in the Quality Principles.

-You can search our Knowledge Bank for all the ArtWorks resources about quality.
+You can search our Knowledge Bank for all the ArtWorks Alliance resources about quality.

 Also recommended reading: